 New City Fellowship Vision Statement

-New City Fellowship exists to seek the establishment of God’s kingdom rule in the hearts of people from every ethnic group by discipling the nations in the reconciling Gospel of Jesus Christ through a clear proclamation of salvation by grace through faith in Christ alone and by doing Spirit-led deeds of justice and mercy that will help bring God’s restorative peace to his people, the city of St. Louis and the nations of the earth until the end of time, when the kingdoms of this world become the kingdom of Christ and of God.
+New City Fellowship exists to humbly announce the good news of the kingdom of God in Christ by discipling the nations in the reconciling Gospel of Jesus Christ through a clear proclamation of salvation by grace through faith in Christ alone, and by doing Spirit-led deeds of justice and mercy that will help bring God’s restorative peace to his people, the city of St. Louis and the nations of the earth until the end of time, when the kingdoms of this world become the kingdom of Christ and of God.

 New City Fellowship Core Values

 Gospel Power: Called to Be Children of God

 The central, ongoing focus of our faith and proclamation is Jesus Christ and the forgiveness and righteousness that are ours as a free gift through his work on the cross.
 In Christ we are given the promise of the Holy Spirit to empower us to practice righteousness, defeat sin and live in a relationship with God the Father as sons/daughters.

 The Kingdom of God: The Establishment of God’s Justice and Mercy on Earth

 The Church is called to glorify God by living out love and obedience to him through a commitment of doing justice and practicing mercy, both within the church community and in the world at large.
 God’s expectation for us is to be an expression of his kingdom rule and reign in the midst of the nations of the earth, especially caring for the poor, the widow, the orphan and the immigrant–proclaiming the gospel in word and deed.

 Spiritual Formation: Practices That Help us Grow in Grace

 God calls us to be “conformed to the likeness of Christ” (Romans 8:29, Galatians 4:19) by practicing the means of grace that Jesus himself has practiced.
 Regular engagement of spiritual disciplines (like Scripture study, prayer, meditation, corporate worship, fellowship, sabbath rest) help us to abide in Christ and bear kingdom fruit as members of his body.

 Team Ministry: Reflecting the Trinity in the Body of Christ